Haploidoceros: Taxonomy

-Based on antler morphology, its closest living relative is the barasingha of South Asia.
-The genus Rucervus had a much wider distribution in prehistoric times, extending into Europe.

 Description

 Haploidoceros was a medium-sized deer weighing around 70-80 kg.
 Its hind limbs were especially well-developed, indicating it was a good jumper who possibly moved in a bounding gait.
 Its unique antlers were split into two beams adorned with a single tip at the end.
 The posterior beam was sickle-shaped, while the front beam was comparatively shorter and straighter.
-It possessed big cheek teeth which is indicative of a grazing diet, yet had pre-maxillary bones which were narrow and sharp suggesting it also browsed.